U.N.: Humanitarian Crisis In Syria Reaches 'Horrifying New Level'

 Juliette Touma, chief of communications at UNICEF's Middle East and North Africa Regional Office, told NPR by phone from Amman that "this mass displacement is an exodus of people that we have not witnessed before in Syria."

-Suzanne Meridien, executive director of the Syrian American Council, which advocates for a secular democracy in Syria, agrees.
+Suzanne Meriden, executive director of the Syrian American Council, which advocates for a secular democracy in Syria, agrees.
 "Before this most recent wave, there were already 6.2 million internally displaced persons in Syria, including 2.5 million children, according to the U.N.
 High Commissioner for Refugees," she says.
 "When we hear from people inside Syria, they tell us this is like nothing anyone has ever seen before.
 The fear and the chaos – people are fleeing, but they don't even know where to go.""

 Aid workers say one challenge is that supplies including blankets and tents are often put in place in cities but those who are fleeing from the fighting often change direction.
-"Logistically, it's extremely hard to even know where to go to deliver aid," says Meridien.
+"Logistically, it's extremely hard to even know where to go to deliver aid," says Meriden.

 Current funding is "simply not enough," says Touma of UNICEF: In January the U.N. released a new Humanitarian Readiness and Response Plan for northwest Syria requesting $336 million to help 800,000 refugees.
 Just last week the U.N. upped that amount to $500 million — for the next six months to address the massive displacement since December, which it now pegs at 1.1 million.